 Illustration: NGOC DUY

-Then one afternoon before Tet, about fifteen years ago, I received a call from my father.
-His voice was filled with tears but mixed with a bit of joy: “My son, a friend of mine said that they read information in the People’s Army newspaper that your uncle’s name was among the unnamed graves in the second lot on the right corner of the Gio Linh District Martyrs’ Cemetery.
-These graves seem to have been recently gathered here.
+Then, one afternoon before Tet, about fifteen years ago, I received a call from my father.
+His voice was filled with tears but mixed with a bit of joy: “My son, a friend of mine said that they read information in the People's Army newspaper that your uncle's name was among the unknown graves in the second lot on the right corner of the Gio Linh District Martyrs' Cemetery.
+These graves seem to have just been gathered here.
 In this area, there is only one grave with a name.
-That is the grave of martyr Le Dinh Du (Ho Thua) - a reporter for the People’s Army newspaper.
+That is the grave of martyr Le Dinh Du (Ho Thua) - a reporter for the People's Army newspaper.
 He died on January 21, 1968”.
 I choked up.
 Tears just fell silently.

 Then my father followed him on a rainy afternoon with the words: “I’m gone, you’re in Quang Tri, remember to come to me to warm my heart!”
 My eyes filled with tears.
 My heart ached with the sadness of separation.
 From then on, every July, I would carry offerings and a bouquet of white chrysanthemums alone in the cemetery.
 I would light incense sticks on each row of gravestones while reciting each sad line of poetry.